-It shouldn’t be a burden for patients to leave reviews for the practice or hospital.
 When it only takes a minute or two, the majority of patients are happy to click the buttons on their phones or computers to provide the necessary feedback.

-Revamp your website
+2. Revamp your website

 It’s quite off-putting to search for a new provider, discover one with a stellar reputation, then arrive at an outdated, non-mobile-user-friendly website.
 To improve your reputation and digital credibility, take inventory of your website with the following criteria:

 - Is your website mobile-friendly?
 (More than 60 percent of patients look-up health information from their smartphones.)

 - Does your website have a clean, simple, uncluttered design?

 - Can patients request an appointment with the click of a button?

 - Does your website clearly communicate your services and specialties?